rancher/dashboard/README.md

 ## APIs
 There are lots of different APIs available in Rancher, but the primary two are [Norman](https://github.com/rancher/norman) and [Steve](https://github.com/rancher/steve):
   - Norman is older and mainly used by the [Ember UI](https://github.com/rancher/ui).
 It presents an opinionated view of some of the common resources in a Kubernetes cluster, with lots of features to make the client's life easier.
 Fields are renamed to be named more consistently, deeply-nested structures are flattened out somewhat, complicated multi-step interactions with the k8s API are orchestrated in the server and hidden from you, etc.  It attempts to bridge the gap from Rancher 1.x's usability, and is quite nice if it does what you need.
 But _only_ the types that Norman supports are exposed, and you can _only_ interact with the resources in the namespaces assigned to a Project.
 Types Norman doesn't know about and namespaces not assigned to a project are effectively invisible.
   - Steve is newer, and the primary one used here.
 It works in the opposite direction, starting with a completely unopinionated view of every resource available in a cluster, and then adding custom logic only where needed.
-Every type and every namespace are directly addressible.
+Every type and every namespace are directly addressable.
 This still adds some critical functionality over directly talking to the k8s API, such as:
       - It's presented following our [api-spec](https://github.com/rancher/api-spec), so the same client libraries work for any of our APIs, including the in-browser generic [api-ui](https://github.com/rancher/api-ui).
       - "Watches" to find out when a resource changes are aggregated into a single websocket which keeps track of what's connected and can resume the stream, rather than many independent calls to the native k8s implementation
       - The "counts" resource internally watches everything to keep track of how many of every type of resource there are in every namespace and state, which allows us to show all the types that are "in use" and how many there are in the left nav.